Classification, Detection and Segmentation of Shapes

 This project validated the feasibility of a proof of concept to automate scanner image processing through convolutional neural networks.
 The three developed architectures (classification, detection, segmentation) demonstrate that optimized models can achieve good performance even with strict resource constraints.

-• Robust classification with 92.5% accuracy — Production-ready performance
+• Robust classification with 96.0% test accuracy on 100-sample test set

-• Precise segmentation with 79.1% IoU — Very efficient U-Net architecture
+• Precise segmentation with 86.0% IoU using a compact U-Net with skip-connections

-• Acceptable inference time — ~14-18 ms for the full pipeline
+• Acceptable inference time of ~14-18 ms for the full pipeline

-• Modular and well-documented code — Adaptable for other image tasks
+• Modular and well-documented code that can be adapted for other image tasks

 • BatchNorm is essential for stability, especially in detection